 - If you’d like to schedule a video, email or phone visit to talk with a provider about your symptoms, call us at 509-525-3720.

-Some appointments can’t be delayed or must be done in person.
+Some appointments must be done in person.
 We know you might have concerns about coming into a health care facility at this time.
-We want to assure you we are doing everything possible to reduce your risk of exposure and keep you safe while delivering the care you urgently need.
+We want to assure you we are doing everything possible to reduce your risk of exposure and keep you safe while delivering the care you need.